adamaltmejd/adamaltmejd.github.io/README.md

 =====================
 My personal website.

 Uses Grunt for testing/development.

-The submodule (cv) now tracks a the master branch.
+The submodule (cv) now tracks the master branch.
 To update use
 ```
 git submodule update --remote
 ```